FarronF/limerick-council-meetings/meetings/2024/01/15-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 15th January 2024.md

 I will ask at the next Meeting of the Metropolitan District of Limerick for an update on the Traffic

-Management Plan for the City Centre.---
+Management Plan for the City Centre.
+---
 4

 **17.Question submitted by Councillor D. McSweeney**